How to Choose the Right Mixing Tank for Your Application

 Step 5: Cleaning Requirements Drive Design Complexity

-• Are you operating under food, beverage, or pharmaceutical guidelines?
+• Are you operating under food, beverage, or pharmaceutical guidelines that have compliance requirements or guidelines that lend themselves to automated cleaning operations?

-• How often will the tank be cleaned?
+• How often will the tank and mixer be cleaned?

 Over-specifying cleaning systems adds unnecessary cost.
-Under-specifying them can create compliance or sanitation issues later.
+Under-specifying them can create compliance or sanitation issues that will negatively affect throughput.
+Maintaining the proper level of cleaning or sanitation is certainly something that should be considered in the mixing system design.

 Step 6: Heating, Cooling, and Temperature Control